Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 Shortness of Breath or Dizziness

-Shortness of breath or dizziness in folate-deficient individuals can occur due to the role of folate in red blood cell production
+Shortness of breath or dizziness can occur in folate-deficient individuals due to folate’s role in red blood cell production

-Folate is essential for the synthesis of DNA and RNA, crucial for the production of red blood cells in the bone marrow.
+Folate is essential for synthesizing DNA and RNA and producing red blood cells in the bone marrow.

-In folate deficiency, impaired red blood cell formation leads to a decrease in the number of circulating red blood cells (anemia), resulting in reduced oxygen-carrying capacity of the blood.
-This reduced oxygen supply to tissues, including the brain and muscles, can manifest as symptoms of shortness of breath and dizziness.
+Folate deficiency impairs red blood cell formation, causing anemia and reducing the blood’s oxygen-carrying capacity.
+The reduced oxygen supply to tissues, including the brain and muscles, can manifest as symptoms of shortness of breath and dizziness.

 How Much Does a Folate Test Cost?